 Sec.
-15.130 - Indoor cultivation operating standards and restrictions.
+15.130 - Cultivation operating standards and restrictions.

-A commercial cannabis operation engaged in indoor cultivation shall operate in conformance with both the General Operating Standards and Restrictions provided for in Section 15.120, as well as the following minimum standards, and such standards shall be deemed to be part of the conditions of the permit for an indoor cultivation commercial cannabis operation to ensure that its operation is in compliance with California law and the Carson Municipal Code, and to mitigate any potential adverse impacts of the commercial cannabis operation on the public health, safety or welfare.
+A commercial cannabis operation engaged in indoor or mixed-light cultivation shall operate in conformance with both the General Operating Standards and Restrictions provided for in Section 15.120, as well as the following minimum standards, and such standards shall be deemed to be part of the conditions of the permit for an indoor or mixed-light cultivation commercial cannabis operation to ensure that its operation is in compliance with California law and the Carson Municipal Code, and to mitigate any potential adverse impacts of the commercial cannabis operation on the public health, safety or welfare.